 Alton Brown is taking over the Chopped Kitchen for an epic five-part tournament!
 With $50,000 on the line, the first four chefs bravely take on his challenge.
 For this first battle, Alton demonstrates the science behind smoking foods, and the chefs are encouraged to infuse every dish with smoky flavor.
 Tiny radishes and a strangely savory cookie are in the mix for round one.
 Alton whips up a signature smoked item for the second basket, then an exotic drink is the smoky component in basket number three.

-In the third Alton's Challenge battle, there's a dehydration theme for the baskets, and Alton Brown demonstrates a home hack that makes removing moisture from food a breeze.
+In the second Alton's Challenge battle, there's a dehydration theme for the baskets, and Alton Brown demonstrates a home hack that makes removing moisture from food a breeze.
 The first round has the chefs making quick use of instant mashed potatoes, then an Alton specialty is one of the mandatory ingredients for the entree round.
 A diabolical dessert basket has the chefs scrambling to make dehydrated eggs work in their final plates.

 To honor the wonderful women who raised them right, four famous Food Network cooks -- Ted Allen, Jeff Mauro, Jet Tila and Chris Santos -- compete with their moms!
 In the first round, the mother/son teams strive to manage their time and to carefully crack quail eggs.
 A large fish and some lovely lemons make up part of the second basket.
 Then, the final two family duos must find sweet ways to use blood oranges and walnuts.